JRnihar/JRnihar/README.md

 ## Career Objective :
-I am A Dedicated And Prac�cing Full
+I am A Dedicated And Practicing Full
 Stack Development With Solid
 Knowledge In Different Technologies
-|And Self-mo�vated And Hardworking
+|And Self-motivated And Hardworking
 For An Opportunity To Work In A
 Challenging Environment To Prove
-My Skills And U�lize My Knowledge
+My Skills And Utilize My Knowledge
-In The Growth Of The Organiza�on
+In The Growth Of The Organization

 ## Professional Qualification :